 Keep it with the KAKE First Alert Forecasters for the latest weather information.

 MEDICINE LODGE, Kan.-- Nearly a month after an accident critically hurt a triathlete, authorities say the accident remains under investigation.
-The triathlete, Elizabeth 'Liz' Edwards, remains at a Wichita hospital where she is recovering from her injuries.
+The triathlete, Elisabeth 'Liz' Edwards, remains at a Wichita hospital where she is recovering from her injuries.

 The accident happened on April 21st, just after 6 p.m.
 The driver and bicyclist were on Isabel Road, which has a speed limit of 55 miles per hour.